 - In respect of all Goods that are supplied to a Purchaser that has been given a 30 day credit account by the Supplier (Account Customer), the following provisions apply:

 - The Supplier shall invoice the Purchaser for payment for each delivery made or for goods not ready for delivery but stored at the Supplier’s premises.

 - Payment to the Supplier must not be subject to the Purchaser receiving payment for the Goods supplied from a Third Party.
 No cash retentions are to be deducted from any payment made to the Supplier by the Purchaser.
-Cash sale payments of over $10,000 by credit card, or payment of credit account balances by an Account Customer using credit card will attract a minimum fee equal to 1% of the relevant payment (3% for American Express payments).
+Credit card payments will attract surcharges.
+Such rates will be applied at the same rate that these costs are borne by Urbanstone Pty Ltd.